 A Breast Lift (Mastopexy) is a plastic surgery procedure that provides women with breasts that appear more youthful and shapelier in appearance.
 During the Breast Lift procedure, a plastic surgeon can address a variety of breast issues such as sagging, drooping and asymmetry.
 At Lift Plastic Surgery in Houston, Dr. Shitel Patel performs Breast Lift surgeries regularly in order to help patients achieve the look that they desire.

 inn some cases, a breast lift can also be combined with a breast augmentation.

 What Can a Houston Breast Lift Accomplish?

-Once Houston Breast Lift specialists Dr. Patel or Dr. Truong completes a Mastopexy, the patient can expect her result to be symmetrical breasts that are beautifully shaped with nipple-areolar complexes that are of the appropriate size, facing forward and in a natural-looking location.
+Once Houston Breast Lift specialist Dr. Patel completes a Mastopexy, the patient can expect her result to be symmetrical breasts that are beautifully shaped with nipple-areolar complexes that are of the appropriate size, facing forward and in a natural-looking location.

 To provide the patient with a breast silhouette that appears more youthful, the surgeon moves the patient’s breast mounds to a natural-looking location higher on her chest.

 The plastic surgeon takes great care to make sure that the patient’s nipple-areolar complexes are placed on the part of the corresponding breast mound that offers the most projection.
 In addition, the surgeon ensures that the patient’s complexes are in line with one another and that both are facing forward.

 What Causes the Breast Changes Women Experience with Age?